-Personally this is the method I will go for because I am skeptical and need to make sure the certificate exists before using it.
+Another method to create certificate is to create a Certificate object manually.
+This is the method I personally use because I need to make sure the certificate exists before using it.
 There are just too many reasons a certificate request can fail.

 You can find an example of certificate object below and I’ve put my comments between lines.
 You can find the list of certificate specs from here.
 I only put down whatever I think is useful for my use case.

-If you want to know more about cert-manager annotations, please check official doc.
+If you want to know more about what options you can use on Certificate resource, please check official doc here.

-That’s all I want to cover today, I hope it is useful to you.
+That’s all I want to cover today, see you next time.